These notes are to help those who would like to

 football is played on enclosed grounds with 'proper' referees and

 You will be pleased to hear that admission charges are a lot less than in the UK for the comparable level of football.
-Tickets are readily available apart from, for example, Benfica v Sporting or Benfica v Porto.
-In most top level grounds and all those below that level you can pay on the day.
+Tickets are usually available apart from, for example, Benfica v Sporting or Benfica v Porto.
+In some top level grounds and all those below that level you can pay on the day.

 Very few games are usually scheduled over the